911 director defends giving COVID-19 patients’ addresses to first responders - Lagniappe Mobile

 Local officials have confirmed the Alabama Department of Public Health (ADPH) is sharing the addresses of individuals who’ve tested positive for COVID-19 with 911 officials around the state so first responders can adequately prepare if they’re dispatched to those homes.

-On Wednesday, a report from VICE news revealed public health officials in Alabama and Massachusetts had each adopted policies aimed at keeping police, firefighters and emergency medical service providers from contracting and spreading COVID-19 on the job.
+Last week, a report from VICE News revealed public health officials in Alabama and Massachusetts had each adopted policies aimed at keeping police, firefighters and emergency medical service providers from contracting and spreading COVID-19 on the job.

+As of April 6, there are 143 confirmed cases of COVID-19 in Mobile County.

-“We flag those in our [Computer Assisted Dispatch] system so if a call comes into one of the addresses for any first responders — fire, police or medical — we let them know that location is suspected of having a positive case,” McNichol said.
+“We flag those in our CAD (computer-assisted dispatch) system so if a call comes into one of the addresses for any first responders — fire, police or medical — we let them know that location is suspected of having a positive case,” McNichol said.
 “I think we owe that to our first responders.
-It doesn’t give us anyone’s name or any other personal information about the individual, it just lets us notify them that someone at that address has tested positive for COVID-19 so that they can have their guards up.”
+It doesn’t give us anyone’s name or any other personal information about the individual; it just lets us notify them that someone at that address has tested positive for COVID-19 so that they can have their guards up.”

-Baldwin County 911 Director Joby Smith has also said publicly that his office was receiving information about addresses with suspected COVID-19 positives from ADPH, though he also told reporters Wednesday it wasn’t initially coming as quickly as he would like to see it.

-As of 2 p.m., there are 61 confirmed cases of COVID-19 in Mobile County and 24 in Baldwin County.

-Some have raised questions about whether it is a violation of the Health Insurance Portability and Accountability Act’s provisions protecting patient privacy to release those address to 911, but McNichol said attorneys from MCCD and ADPH reviewed the policy before it was put into effect.
+Some have raised questions about whether it is a violation of the Health Insurance Portability and Accountability Act’s (HIPAA) provisions protecting patient privacy to release those addresses to 911, but McNichol said attorneys from MCCD and ADPH reviewed the policy before it was put into effect.

-Sheehan hasn’t responded to inquiries from Lagniappe directly but has previously cited a state law allowing the dissemination of that information to third parties that could be at risk of exposure.
+Sheehan hasn’t responded to inquiries from Lagniappe directly, but she previously cited a state law allowing the dissemination of information to third parties that could be at risk of exposure.

-“The Alabama Department of Public Health was requested to provide addresses of patients home quarantined for COVID-19 to the Alabama 911 Board for the protection of first responders,” she said in a statement to VICE News, adding that the department of health has also issued guidance on how the information should be used.
-“Physicians or the State Health Officer or his designee may notify a third party of the presence of a contagious disease in an individual where there is a foreseeable, real or probable risk of transmission of the disease.”
+“The Alabama Department of Public Health was requested to provide addresses of patients home quarantined for COVID-19 to the Alabama 911 Board for the protection of first responders,” she said in a statement to VICE News, adding that the health department has also issued guidance on how the information should be used.
+“Physicians or the state health officer or his designee may notify a third party of the presence of a contagious disease in an individual where there is a foreseeable, real or probable risk of transmission of the disease.”

 Alabama’s decision to release this information to 911 centers comes as concerns about first responders contracting COVID-19 continue to grow statewide.
-In Mobile, 28 police and firefighters have already tested positive for the presence of COVID-19 antibodies using rapid serum blood tests.
+In Mobile, at least 37 police and firefighters have already tested positive for the presence of COVID-19 antibodies using rapid serum blood tests.

-Because first responders are crucial in a time of emergency, they — like medical professionals — are a higher priority for testing and treatment because if they become sick they run the risk of infecting one another and members of the public that they interact with on a day-to-day basis.
+Because first responders are crucial in a time of emergency, they — like medical professionals — are a higher priority for testing and treatment because if they become sick, they run the risk of infecting one another and members of the public they interact with on a day-to-day basis.

 McNichol said that is exactly the kind of potential situation MCCD wants to avoid in Mobile County.
 In addition to using the addresses of COVID-19 positive cases received through ADPH, he also said dispatchers have started asking additional questions of 911 callers regardless of the type of emergency.

-“In a medical emergency or not, dispatchers would always ask questions about medical history on the call but even other types of calls like law enforcement, we’re asking the caller: ‘Has anyone at your address been sick or tested positive for COVID-19,” McNichol said.
+“In a medical emergency or not, dispatchers would always ask questions about medical history on the call, but even other types of calls like [for] law enforcement, we’re asking the caller, ‘Has anyone at your address been sick or tested positive for COVID-19?’”
+McNichol said.
 “Most people voluntarily give that information to us, but even if they don’t for some reason, we’re certainly asking.”

 In addition to first responders on the street, the Mobile County Sheriff’s Office is also working with public health officials to prevent a cluster of COVID-19 infections from spreading throughout Mobile Metro Jail.
 So far, two corrections officers and one inmate have confirmed cases of the disease.